Creator of The Sirens Podcast

 Psychology and Sociology

 Emma Waters is a paralegal from Shawnee, Oklahoma.
 She graduated from East Central University with major in psychology and a minor in sociology.
 She has worked in the legal field for over a decade helping people on disability.
+She is currently working on her Masters in Psychology.

 Emma is a guest featured on Season 3's Dr. Death.